typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

 ## Step 2: Start a MongoDB Replica Set

-Here we will convert a standalone MongoDB instance to a replica set.
+MongoDB Replica sets provide redundancy and high availability, and are the basis for all production deployments.

-To convert to replica set:
+If you have a standalone MongoDB instance, you can convert it to a replica set by following steps:

 * Shutdown already running MongoDB server.
 * Start the MongoDB server by specifying -- replSet option
 ```bash